lramseyIV/hivemind/README.md

 Hivemind is a project just for fun, it is a social media site with a few caveats.
 I got the idea for these caveats after reading a book.
 I won't give too much away just yet.

-All front-end work will be done with Fomantic-UI (for me to learn through doing).
+All front-end work will be done with Bulma.

 I am not a developer, this will eventually be impressive but for the forseeable future this will be a simple social media site with basic CRUD operations.
 A Like button will probably be the most difficult thing that I do here.
 Other than the caviats which I will not mention.